Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Choosing a non-integrated solution

-If your digital menu isn't connected to your POS, orders must be entered manually, prices get out of sync and you lose efficiency.
+If your digital menu is not connected to your POS, orders must be passed by hand, prices get out of sync, and you lose efficiency.

-Choose a digital menu integrated with your management system (POS, ordering, KDS) so everything flows automatically.
+Choose a digital menu integrated with your management system (POS, handheld, KDS) so everything flows automatically.

 How much does it cost to implement a digital menu?

 It depends on the solution.
-There are very basic free options (PDF QR generators) and professional integrated solutions like Food&Service that include a digital menu within their POS plan.
-Check updated plans on our pricing page.
-The investment is quickly recovered through printing savings and increased average ticket.
+There are very basic free options (QR generators with PDF) and professional integrated solutions like Food&Service that include the digital menu within their POS plan.
+Check the updated plans on our pricing page.
+The investment is quickly recovered through printing savings and increased average tickets.

 Do customers need to install an app?

-No. A good digital menu opens directly in the phone browser when scanning the QR code.
-No download, registration or installation required.
-Works on any smartphone with a camera.
+No. A good digital menu opens directly in the mobile browser when scanning the QR code.
+It requires no download, registration, or installation.
+It works on any smartphone with a camera.

-What if a customer doesn't know how to use QR?
+What if a customer doesn't know how to use the QR?

-It's important to have backup physical menus available.
-Your staff should know how to help customers scan the QR (simply open camera and point).
-You can also offer tablets at tables as an alternative.
+It's important to have physical backup menus available.
+Your staff should know how to help the customer scan the QR (simply open the camera and point).
+Additionally, you can offer tablets at the tables as an alternative.

-Having a digital menu is not mandatory by law.
-However, it is mandatory to declare 14 allergens (EU Regulation 1169/2011).
+It is not mandatory by law to have a digital menu.
+However, it is mandatory to inform about 14 allergens (EU Regulation 1169/2011).
 A digital menu greatly facilitates automatic compliance with this regulation.

 Does the digital menu completely replace the physical menu?

 Not necessarily.
-Ideally offer both options.
-The digital menu will be the main one for most customers, but keeping some physical menus ensures no one is excluded.
-Over time, most customers will prefer digital.
+Ideally, both options should be offered.
+The digital menu will be the primary choice for most customers, but keeping some physical menus ensures no one is excluded.
+Over time, most customers will prefer the digital one.

 Can I update prices and dishes myself?

-Yes, with any professional solution you can make changes in seconds from your phone or computer.
+Yes, with any professional solution, you can make changes in seconds from your mobile or computer.
 Changes are reflected immediately.
-With Food&Service, changes also sync automatically with the POS and ordering devices.
+With Food&Service, changes are also automatically synchronized with the POS and handhelds.

-How does the digital menu affect customer experience?
+How does the digital menu affect the customer experience?

 Positively.
-Customers access the menu instantly (no waiting), see dish photos, can filter by allergens or language, and if ordering is enabled, don't need to wait for a waiter.
-Surveys show most customers already prefer this format.
+The customer accesses the menu instantly (without waiting), sees dish photos, can filter by allergens or language, and if orders are enabled, doesn't need to wait for a waiter.
+Surveys show the majority of customers already prefer this format.

 Do I need WiFi for the digital menu to work?

-Customers need internet connection (mobile data or WiFi) to access the menu.
-It's recommended to offer free WiFi, especially if you receive tourists who may not have local mobile data.
+The customer needs an internet connection (mobile data or WiFi) to access the menu.
+It's recommended to offer free WiFi in your establishment, especially if you receive tourists who may not have local mobile data.

-Food&Service includes digital menu with QR, ordering, payments, multi-language and allergens.
-All integrated with your POS, ordering app and kitchen.
+Food&Service includes digital menu with QR, orders, payments, multi-language, and allergens.
+All integrated with your POS, handheld, and kitchen.

 All this included: